pschool-in/curriculum/content/science/health-3.md

 help you need.

 ### Differently-abled
 Not everybody can use all five senses.
-Some cannot use any one or more of them, such people are called Differently-abled.
+Some cannot use any one or more of the five senses, such people are called Differently-abled.
 Helping people is very honorable, and there are plenty of ways by which we can help differently-abled people.

 1. Ask first if they need any help from you and follow their lead.